configcat/docs/website/versioned_docs/version-V1/network-traffic.md

 ## How to reduce the monthly Network Traffic?

-### Delete the old feature flags and unused targeting rules
+### Delete the old feature flags and unused Targeting Rules

-If you have a lot of feature flags and targeting rules in a config, you can lower the size of the `config JSON` by deleting the old ones.
+If you have a lot of feature flags and Targeting Rules in a config, you can lower the size of the `config JSON` by deleting the old ones.

-### Avoid keeping lots of data in the comparison value of targeting rules or segments
+### Avoid keeping lots of data in the comparison value of Targeting Rules or segments

-The comparison value of a targeting rule or segment is stored in the `config JSON` and downloaded by the SDKs.
-If you have a lot of targeting rules or segments with long comparison values, you can lower the size of the `config JSON` by shortening them.
+The comparison value of a Targeting Rule or segment is stored in the `config JSON` and downloaded by the SDKs.
+If you have a lot of Targeting Rules or segments with long comparison values, you can lower the size of the `config JSON` by shortening them.

 ### Consider the amount of text you keep in a text setting's value

-Similarly to the comparison value of targeting rules or segments, the value of a text setting is stored in the `config JSON` and downloaded by the SDKs.
+Similarly to the comparison value of Targeting Rules or segments, the value of a text setting is stored in the `config JSON` and downloaded by the SDKs.
 If you have a lot of text settings with long values, you can lower the size of the `config JSON` by shortening them.

 ### Separate your feature flags into multiple configs